prolike/prolike.io/_pages/services.md

 ---
-title: Our services
+title: Services
 layout: services
 text: In Prolike we offer services made with the concept of lean, wether we create websites or software
-navigation: false
+navigation: true
-order: 8
+order: 2
 ---